-Undeveloped parcels less than \$10,000, using the highest appraised value or Current Market Value will be offered the following incentive:
+Undeveloped parcels less than \$10,000, using the highest appraised value or Current Market Value will be offered the following incentive (only for owners who are bringing in vacant parcels without homes and/or ADUs): Undeveloped and/or vacant parcels purchased through a tax sale are not eligible for program incentives.

 • Undeveloped Parcel Incentive (UPI): To prevent future land development in a repetitively flood area, homeowners will be eligible to receive an incentive that will provide the homeowner a \$10,000 purchase price, if the land appraises less than \$10,000.
-This is one time per household.
-If homeowner brings in multiple parcels, they will receive the \$10,000 on one parcel and appraised value for any additional parcel.
+This incentive is one time per household.
+If the homeowner brings in multiple parcels, they will receive the \$10,000 on one parcel and appraised value for any additional parcels.
 The LMI incentive is not eligible for undeveloped parcels.